-This elegant pan had an easy-to-manage weight, a shallow angled lip, and ergonomic cast handle, which made for excellent flipping technique.
-You get the size of a traditional crêpe pan, with the added convenience of high-quality non-stick coating that turned out flawlessly thin and crisp crêpes.
-Le Creuset suits keen cooks looking to invest in a versatile and hardwearing crêpe pan that can be used on any heat source and withstands careful use of metal utensils.
+This elegant pan had an easy-to-manage weight, a shallow angled lip and an ergonomic handle, which made for excellent flipping technique.
+You get the size of a traditional crepe pan, with the added convenience of high-quality non-stick coating that turned out flawlessly thin and crisp crepes.
+Le Creuset suits keen cooks looking to invest in a versatile and hardwearing crepe pan that can be used on any heat source and withstands careful use of metal utensils.

-Netherton Foundry spun iron crêpe shallow frying pan, 26cm: £55, Netherton Foundry
+Netherton Foundry spun-iron crepe shallow frying pan, 26cm: £58.20, Netherton Foundry

 Greenpan essentials ceramic non-stick pancake pan, 28cm, £40, Greenpan